Bailout Funds: Ayade Meets PMB In Aso Villa - Nigeria Today

 Bailout Funds: Ayade Meets PMB In Aso Villa

-President Muhammadu Buhari and Cross River State governor, Ben Ayade, yesterday met behind closed doors at the President’s residence in Aso Villa.
+President Muhammadu Buhari and Cross River State Governor Ben Ayade, on Tuesday met behind closed doors at the President ‘s residence.

-LEADERSHIP gathered that the visit may not be unconnected to the ultimatum handed the governor by the Senate committee on states and local government administration, asking him to submit a comprehensive report on how the state government expended the N7.856 billion bailout funds meant for salary arrears.
+LEADERSHIP gathered that the visit may not be unconnected to the ultimatum given to the governor by the Senate Committee on States and Local Government Administration to submit a comprehensive report on how it expended the N7.856 billion bailout funds meant for salary arrears.

 The committee gave the directive in Calabar while investigating alleged misappropriation of the bailout funds given to the state.